-XLIII.
-Travel Costs - not applicable under CHP
+XXXVII.
+Travel Costs-Not applicable under CHP

-XLIV.
-State Information Point of Contact
+XXXVIII.
+State Information Technology Point of Contact

 Recipients agree to ensure that the appropriate State Information Technology Point of Contact receives written notification regarding any information sharing or technology project funded by a COPS Office award.
 This is to facilitate communication among local and state governmental entities regarding various information technology projects being conducted with these award funds.
 In addition, recipients agree to maintain an administrative file documenting the meeting of this requirement.
-For a list of State Information Technology Points of Contact, go to https://it.ojp.gov/technology-contacts.
+For a list of State Information Technology Points of Contact, go to https://it.ojp.gov/technology-contracts.

-XXXIX Public Release Information - not applicable under CHP
+XXXIX Public Release Information-Not applicable under CHP